UNDER CONSTRUCTION

 You can only save the data if it is valid and changed.
 This means that all fields have to be valid and at least one field has a different value.

-This is supported byObjectControl
+This is supported byObjectControlandObjectControlGroup.

-s to check on changes and validity of all fields (beingObjectControl
+This groupsObjectControls to check on changes and validity of all fields (beingObjectControls) in the editor. - ObjectControl

 A control providing one or more JavaFx GUI components for editing an Object.

-the value is always the type of the field that is being edited.
+For anObjectControlthe value is always the type of the field that is being edited.
 Also the object control provides information about whether something is filled in, whether it is valid and whether it is changed.

 Selecting the file?